Digital Identity Anchor - Legal Meaning and Data Structure

 }

-2.2 Rationale for Changes
+2.2 Summary of Changes

 The following table explains the delta between the current UNTP spec and the GTR requirement: